-The biggest advantage of Android is that it is an open-source project, that allows for many developers to join the community.
-The Android developer community is quite big, with their biggest feat being the ability to develop custom ROMs or custom Android builds.
+The biggest advantage of Android is that it is an open-source project that allows developers to join the community.
+The Android developer community is huge, with their biggest feat being the ability to develop custom ROMs or custom Android builds.
 A custom ROM is an aftermarket firmware production based on the Android source code provided by Google.
-The main reason why people prefer custom ROMs is the fact that almost every company drops support for their devices after 2 years of their launch.
-A custom ROM, on the other hand, helps keep your device alive and updated with the latest in the world of Android.
+The main reason why people prefer custom ROMs is that almost every company drops support for their devices after 2-3 years of their launch.
+A custom ROM, on the other hand, helps keep your device alive and updated with the latest version of Android.

-Another reason why people seek custom ROMs are the tons of features they offer, and that too without any bloatware that is part of manufacturer skins.
-While there are many custom ROMs out there to choose from, not all of them are stable enough to be used as your daily driver.
-So, if you’re someone who wants to install a custom ROM on their device but is confused about which one to go with, read on as we bring to you our list of the 12 best custom ROMs for Android that you can install.
+Another reason why people seek custom ROMs is because of the extra features they offer.
+They also reduce bloatware that comes as a part of many manufacturer skins.
+While there are many custom ROMs out there, not all of them are stable enough to be used as your daily driver.
+So if you’re someone who wants to install a custom ROM on your device but are confused about which one to go with, read on as we bring the 12 best custom ROMs for Android in 2021.

 1. Pixel Experience